AlexanderBedrosyan/Simple-games-and-applications-with-Python/README.md

 ## Rock Paper Scissors with Tkinter

 The game is created with tkinter as it's used random/randit also for each round.
+There are 3 options for player as we know the rules of the game.
+The computer makes a random choice which is also from the noted 3 options.
+Then the result are going to be open in new window.

 Libraries used: tkinter and random